niedag/A-Panel-of-Pokemon/README.md

 Runs on default Java library.
 Still figuring out how to create an executable java application to distribute the game...
 Can run currently using latest versions of Java (5/28/2024)

+Next project:
+Build a new game from scratch with Java or with Unity
+- Multiplayer game, able to host the game locally, send an executable to another person to play it!